MARTINrichard05/smartpower/readme.md

 to update from version before beta 6 to beta 6 or upper you have to run `update_configs.py` too as root to keep your settings and put them into the new storage scheme

 ## documentation
-i will write one when i have time and put comments in my code\
+i will write one when i have time and put comments in my code
-this is because in 3 weeks i'm gonna have my exams, after that i will be a bit more active

 ## license
 you can use my code in your project, just mention me in the credits, thanks